-Senior Dental Care in Calgary
+Senior Dental Care Near You

 Inglewood Family Dental is proud to recognize and honor our senior patients by giving 10% off all dental services offered.
-There is no maximum dollar value to to this discount.
+There is no maximum dollar value to this discount.

 This is especially beneficial for patient who are under the Dental Assistance for Seniors program (https://www.albertadentalservicecorp.com/) which has a lower fee schedule (https://bit.ly/2VQcVq6f) than the Alberta Fee Guide.
 This can make a huge different in out of pocket costs for Seniors looking to get work done.